kamalbuilds/bnb-x-marketplace/README.md

-# Bnb Cross Chain marketplace
+Bnb Cross Chain marketplace 🌐🏠📈💰

- A ZK NFT Marketplace , where the NFTs are utilised  to tokenize Real World assets like Real Estate.

-which leverages the data retrieved from PancakeSwap, Uniswap via  NodeReal and 1inch to provide users with a seamless trading experience.
+Bnb Cross Chain marketplace is a ZK NFT Marketplace that enables the tokenization of Real World assets like Real Estate.
+The platform leverages the data retrieved from PancakeSwap, Uniswap via NodeReal and 1inch to provide users with a seamless trading experience.

 Creation of NFT - https://mumbai.polygonscan.com/tx/0x92893bd0e933da8597a64350282e3702a9c209adba2667d214da7cfcfb67e1f4

-# Technologies Used
+Technologies Used 💻🚀

-1. https://docs.nodereal.io/ - Using NodeReal to provide efficient Multichain Support.
+NodeReal - Using NodeReal to provide efficient Multichain Support.
 The Enhanced API - Simplified Multichain Explorer can be highly useful in a multichain NFT Marketplace in a number of ways:

 Simplified Transaction Querying: The explorer would allow users to query transaction details with just a hash, without having to select the network or chain.
 This would make it easier for users to quickly find the transactions they are looking for without having to navigate different networks or chains.